Naismith Coaches Circle

 Honoring the First Coach

-The Naismith Coaches Circle Program honors the First Coach, Dr. James Naismith and pays tribute to the core values he taught – Teamwork, Sportsmanship, Physical Fitness, Leadership, and Integrity.
+The Naismith Coaches Circle Program honors the first coach, Dr. James Naismith and pays tribute to the core values he taught – Teamwork, Cooperation, Leadership, Perseverance, and Integrity.
 These principles are the foundation by which young men and women play the game and conduct their lives – on and off the court.